About our IMAX® Theater

-Why should I experience TENET in 15perf/70mm IMAX film instead of standard 35mm film?
+Why should I experience 15perf/70mm IMAX film instead of standard 35mm film?

 The IMAX Experience featuring 15 perf / 70-millimeter film projection combines the brightest, clearest images at almost 10 times the resolution of standard 35mm film, with powerful, laser-aligned digital sound and customized theatre geometry to create the world’s most immersive movie experience.

-Why should I experience TENET in theatres featuring IMAX laser and digital projection over standard digital theatres?
+Why should I experience IMAX laser and digital projection over standard digital theatres?